 At Sales Development Expert we know that sales development is easy to talk about but difficult to execute.
 We don’t have an off the shelf Sales Training Program that is a canned one-size fits all approach.
 Sales people, sales teams, and sales forces all show up with different experiences, good and bad.
-Before we can really assist with one person or an entire global sales organization we need to first define, who has what, who needs what, where do you want to be in how long, what will it take to get there, and what is the ROI.
-However to give some idea of what we first define about Salespeople, below are two factors that will dramatically impact Sales-ability.
+Before we can really assist with one person or an entire global sales organization we need to first define, who has what strengths, skills, challenges and weaknesses, who needs what, what will it take to get where you want to be, and what is the expected ROI.
+We first define two factors below that will dramatically impact sales capabilities.

 Sales skills are not the only factors that determine sales capabilities.
 The severity, quantity and combination of sales strengths/weaknesses are even more important.
 As strengths these factors support a salesperson’s ability to execute.
 We examine the overall severity of the five most significant strengths/weaknesses, Sales DNA represents the power and impact that these factors have when they appear as major weaknesses.
 When they appear as hidden and invisible weaknesses they hinder execution of skills and process.
 These weaknesses are hidden and invisible because without in-depth knowledge of them, only the symptom of the weaknesses are apparent.
 Focus to fix the problem only strikes at the symptom.
 We must identify the root cause of the problem, (the hidden and invisible weaknesses) then abolish the cause and the problems go away for ever.
 For example we cold teach the best prospecting course in the world with all the best techniques, tools, processes, phrases, and closes for meetings, but without addressing the individuals need for approval they will not execute what we taught and there goes the real value of the sales training program.
 In this example their Need for approval will not allow them to do what is necessary to be a productive prospector!

-We look at seven specific Competencies to determine the percentage of attributes that salespeople possess in each one:
+We measure 10 specific competencies to determine the percentage of attributes that salespeople possess in each other.

 Hunting and prospecting are necessary to grow business and is a dying skill in today’s world with the ‘in-bound’ mindset.
 If you are dependent on someone or something else for top of the funnel new business development efforts, you are limiting your opportunity.

-Consultative Seller – Selling has changed dramatically since 2008.
+Consultative Selling – Selling has changed dramatically since 2008.
 The biggest changes are that: